zhangluoyang/recommendation_by_python/readme.txt

 cPick
 datasets: https://grouplens.org/datasets/movielens/
-this is a simple example, attend to comprehension the two algoriths for recommendation. you can just run this example by: python recommendation
+this is a simple example, attend to comprehension the two algoriths for recommendation. you can just run this example by: python recommendation.py
 reference:
     1 推荐系统实践